 - tripled the risk of heart attack in younger men with pre-existing heart conditions.

-This study came on the heels of another in November 2013, which linked testosterone therapy not only to a heart attack but also to stroke, pulmonary embolism and other dangers — including a risk of death.
+This study came on the heels of another in November 2013, which linked testosterone therapy not only to a heart attack but also to stroke, pulmonary embolism, and other dangers.
+This also included a risk of death.

 The rapid rise of this treatment is partly due to an expensive marketing campaign that presents the drugs as lifestyle products.
 With age comes a natural drop in testosterone levels in men, and this hormonal change can have unpleasant symptoms.
 The drug makers capitalize on this by redefining ordinary experiences as medical problems for which there is a treatment, researchers wrote in a 2013 article in JAMA Internal Medicine.

 According to the New York Times, this advertising campaign cost more than $100 million in 2012.
 The article’s headline says it all: “Selling that New Man Feeling.”

 Testosterone therapy industry has turned into a multibillion-dollar industry, with more than 5.3 million prescriptions sold in 2011.
 Pharmaceutical drug manufacturers are responsible for informing people of all negative effects and risks associated with their medications.
 If people are not provided this information, they cannot make the best choices about their health.

 How many of the men who chose to take these drugs would have made a different decision if they knew this information?

 If you or a man you know has suffered adverse cardiac effects as a result of taking testosterone therapy, you should consult with an attorney to explore your legal rights.
 The Michael Brady Lynch Firm is committed to litigating these cases and placing accountability on the responsible drug manufacturers.